Algebraic surfaces as Hadamard products of curves: Introduction

+All authors thank the TensorDec Laboratory of the Department of Mathematics of the University of Trento for useful discussions and offering a fruitful research environment.
 All authors are members of INdAM-GNSAGA.
-AO has been partially supported by MUR (Ministero dell'Università e della Ricerca, Italy) through the PRIN2022SC project Prot.\ 2022NBN7TL (CUP: E53C24002320006) ``Applied Algebraic Geometry of Tensors''.
+AO has been partially supported by MUR (Ministero dell'Università e della Ricerca, Italy) through the PRIN2022SC project Prot.\ 2022NBN7TL (CUP: E53C24\-002320006) ``Applied Algebraic Geometry of Tensors''.